 Netanyahu’s Nowruz Message: ‘Light Will Triumph Over Darkness’ Amid Tensions

-Benjamin Netanyahu, the Prime Minister of Israel, sent a message to the people of Iran for Nowruz (the Persian New Year), and it focused on hope and being free, even though Israel and Iran are currently in a much more hostile relationship.
-The video is an attempt at cultural diplomacy, something very different from the fighting going on, and is meant to change how people in Iran feel about things by making a difference between the citizens of Iran and its government.
+Prime Minister Netanyahu of Israel sent a message to the people of Iran for Nowruz, using ideas of hope and freedom, even though Israel and Iran are increasingly at odds with each other.
+The video is an attempt at cultural diplomacy - a contrast to the current fighting - and is meant to change how the Iranian people think, by separating them in people's minds from their government.

 Timing and political subtext